KaifSayyad/chat-wave-server/README.md

 # ChatWave Server

 Welcome to the ChatWave Server repository!
+First Checkout [ChatWave-client](https://github.com/KaifSayyad/chat-wave-client).
 This project is designed to set up and run a server environment for the ChatWave application using Docker.

 ## Getting Started